About me

 Professional Membership:

-- I am a Member of the British Association of Counselling and Psychotherapy (BACP) and on its Accredited Register.
+- I am an accredited Member of the National Counselling and Psychotherapy Society.

 Member organisations